bhaaskara/Kubernetes/Storage/K8s_Storage.md

 ### Limiting Storage Resource Consumption
 It is advised to place limits on container usage of storage, to reflect the amount of storage actually available in the local data center, or the budget available for cloud storage resources.

 There are two main ways to limit storage consumption by containers:
- - Resource Quotas—limits the amount of resources, including storage, CPU and memory, that can be used by all containers within a Kubernetes namespace.
+ - Resource Quotas - limits the amount of resources, including storage, CPU and memory, that can be used by all containers within a Kubernetes namespace.
- - StorageClasses—a StorageClass can limit the amount of storage provisioned to containers in response to a PVC.
+ - StorageClasses - a StorageClass can limit the amount of storage provisioned to containers in response to a PVC.

 ### Resource Requests and Limits
 Kubernetes provides resource requests that help you manage resource consumption allowed for individual containers.
 A resource limit can be specified for temporary storage.
 Setting resource requests and limits can help prevent containers from being constrained by resource scarcity on container hosts, or taking up too many resources unexpectedly.
 Use this command to ensure that all containers in a pod have resource requests and limits:

 `kubectl describe pod -n {your_namespace} {your_pod}`